pgaur18/Certifications-and-Trainings/README.md

 ## 📈 Learning Philosophy

-This repository represents a practical approach to learning — building strong fundamentals, continuously exploring new technologies, and applying concepts where possible.
+This repository represents a practical approach to learning — building strong fundamentals, continuously exploring new technologies, and applying concepts through real certifications and trainings.

 ---